 This can be a time-consuming process.
 When you use a living trust, probate is not a factor.

-To see the complete schedule of our upcoming workshops, click this link: Summer Estate Planning Workshops.
+To see the complete schedule of our upcoming Seminars, click this link: Summer Estate Planning Seminars.